cloudbees-days/cloudbees-field-workshops/docs/core/core-4.md

 # Pipeline Policies Overview

-* Created a Pipeline Policy to enforce a minimum 30 minute global timeout for all Pipeline jobs on your Team Master
+* Created a Pipeline Policy to enforce a minimum 30 minute global timeout for all Pipeline jobs on your Team (Jenkins instance)
 * Updated the **VueJS** template with a time out to validate successfully against the **Timeout policy** you created